Menu

 However, Arbitrator File No/104 confirms the arbitrator was provided with a document called “Telstra Corporation Limited – ‘Fast Track’ Proposed Rules of Arbitration” before 18 January 1994, one month before this meeting.

-In fact, Arbitrator File No/105, dated 24 January 1994, confirms both the arbitrator and a representative of the TIO’s special counsel read Telstra’s proposed rules.
-And they actually used that document as the basis for the final arbitration agreement: the version presented to the first four COTs for signing the very next month.
+In fact, Arbitrator File No/105, dated 24 January 1994, confirms that both the arbitrator and a TIO’s special counsel representative read Telstra’s proposed rules.
+And they used that document as the basis for the final arbitration agreement: the version presented to the first four COTs for signing next month.
 This was the version that we were assured had been drafted totally independently.
 During the first official arbitration meeting, before the COTs had signed their arbitration agreements and even before he was officially appointed, the arbitrator was already misleading and deceiving the claimants, and all other interested parties.

 Telecom is of the view that Special Counsel and the Resource Unit should be accountable for any negligence on their part in relation to the arbitration process, given that these parties are acting in their capacity as experts.
 Therefore, this clause should not be amended so as to include an exclusion from liability for Special Counsel and the Resource Unit.”
 (See Arbitrator File No/3)